Noah0217/mvc-blog-14/README.md

 # MVC Blog

 <h2>Description<br><h4>A blog application that allows the user to create, update, and delete post real time.
-Also keeps are your blog data secured with a login you can create.
+Also keeps all your blog data secured with a login you can create.

 ## Deployed Application
 ### https://mvc-tech-blog-noah.herokuapp.com/